bhadanimayank/Kubernetes_Pod_Services_Voting_App_Example/README.md

 # Kubernetes_Services_Example
-Kubernetes Full Stack App with single pod of each application
+Kubernetes Full Stack App with single pod of each layer of App

 Run "Voting_App_Deploy.cmd" Script to Deploy the Voting Application